-Distance Education Online Readiness
+Online Readiness

-Prospective distance education or blended learning students are required to complete an Online Readiness Assessment (ORA) prior to enrollment.
+Prospective students are required to complete an Online Readiness Assessment (ORA) prior to enrollment.
 Students who score below 40 points on the Online Readiness Assessment (ORA) will be required to meet with an advisor to discuss his/her scores.